SGTYang/catchword/README.md

-# Textsearch
+# Wordsearch
-Textsearch prints out the matched lowercase words from the file.
+Wordsearch prints out the matched lowercase words from the file.
 Search term exists on the last line of the file at all times.
 If there is no match, "**There is no word that matches with Search Term!**" will be printed out on console.

 The search function was implemented by using **"Prefix Tree"**.